expo/expo/docs/versions/unversioned/guides/push-notifications.md

     accept-encoding: gzip, deflate
     content-type: application/json

-This API does not require any authentication.
+This API currently does not require any authentication.

-Here's an hello world request done with curl (replace with your push token):
+This is a "hello world" request using cURL (replace the placeholder push token with your own):

 ```bash
 curl -H "Content-Type: application/json" -X POST https://exp.host/--/api/v2/push/send -d '{